Higgins Park and Playfield Reserve Masterplan

 • Given the overwhelming response and sentiment towards leaving Higgins Park alone.
 How will the Council honestly move forward with such a plan?
 Will the council accept that there is a legal path , rates payers and residents can take in objecting this MasterPlan?

-Len asked over 3 years ago
+Len asked about 4 years ago

 Thank you for your comments and questions, Len.
 All available information, including all public comment submissions and petitions, will be shared with the Elected Members in a Council Report.
 Councillors will then select a preferred option.
 Whichever option is chosen, further planning and engagement processes will be undertaken.